EligeBader/Delivery-Duration-Prediction/README.md

 - **Model Saving**: Using pickle for model serialization.

 ## 📚 Project Overview
 When a consumer places an order on DoorDash, the expected delivery time is shown.
 Accurately predicting this time is crucial for consumer experience.
-In this project, we predict the estimated time taken for a delivery using historical data.
+In this project, I predict the estimated time taken for a delivery using historical data.

 ## 📄Business Problem